 What is a standardized patient?

 Standardized or simulated patients (SPs) are individuals who are carefully screened and trained to simulate the signs and symptoms of an actual patient.
 The cases they portray are based on actual patient encounters experienced by physicians.
-Standardized patients are also trained to provide feedback to the students, especially in the area of interpersonal communication.

 How are standardized patients used at the University of Virginia School of Medicine?